Dr Claire Heard

 020 7848 1298

-I am a Postdoctoral Research Assistant in the Department of War Studies and I am Associate Fellow of the Higher Education Academy.
+I am a Research Associate in the Department of War Studies and I am Associate Fellow of the Higher Education Academy.
 My main research interests lie in the areas of risk communication and health-related decision making.
 My current research, funded by the NIHR Health Protection Research Unit (HPRU) in Emergency Preparedness and Response, focusses on assessing the impact of communication on the uptake of emergency first-aid training.

 My doctoral project focussed on the varied effects that changing the presentation of health information can play on perceptions, comprehension, and choices made based on this information.
 Topics of investigation included: 1) investigating speed-of-ageing metaphors formats (versus traditional hazard ratio formats); 2) investigating the role that language, particular emotive language has on information processing and risk perceptions; 3) the effect of presentation order and orientation on information search (measured via eye-tracking methodology) and subsequent option evaluations and choices.